Scrapbooking Glossary - for mini albums and stuff

 Dry embossing

-Very funky technique using a stylus to create a bumpy or depressed design on
+Very funky technique using a stylus to create a bumpy or depressed design on paper or other materials.

 Glossy Accents